-In the early 1970s, gay culture in New Orleans remained hidden from the public eye.
-Instead of openly expressing their sexuality and engaging in public displays of affection, most gay men were “in the closet” and would socialize in bars that catered to the gay community.
+In the early 1970s, LGBT culture in New Orleans remained hidden from the public eye.
+Instead of openly expressing sexuality and engaging in public displays of affection, most LGBT people were “in the closet” and would socialize in bars that catered to the gay community.

 A frequent patron of the Upstairs Lounge, Stewart Butler, remembers, “The Upstairs Lounge was more of -- I thought -- a social club than it was a bar.
 All sorts of different activities took place there.
 They had occasion to sing, ‘We Shall Overcome’ with a ‘gay and straight together’ verse in it and that was sort of a rouser, if you will.”